 EQUINE ASSISTED THERAPY: Equine assisted therapy incorporates horses experientially for emotional growth and learning.
 It is an experiential modality in which patients learn about themselves and others by participating in activities with the horses, and then discussing thoughts, beliefs, behaviors, and patterns.

-THERAPEUTIC CHAIR MASSAGE: Therapeutic Chair massage is done in a comfortable, supportive chair using massage techniques which can be given through clothing.
-The session focuses on the upper body—head, neck, shoulders, back, and arms.
-Chair massage creates a nurturing space where patients can relax and let the soothing touch of massage loosen tense and achy muscles and calm the nervous system.
+THERAPEUTIC MASSAGE: Therapeutic massage is done in a quiet, serene room using massage techniques which can be given through clothing.
+The session focuses on the upper body – head, neck, shoulders, back, and arms.
+The massage session creates a nurturing space where patients can relax and let the soothing touch of massage loosen tense and achy muscles, and calm the nervous system.

 ADVENTURE ROPES COURSE: The combination of Low and High Ropes Courses enable participants to practice taking risks as well as develop leadership, communication, problem-solving, and coaching skills.